Sanskriti199/Sanskriti199/README.md

 ### 📚 Published Research

-I am a co-author of the following paper:
 I am a co-author of a research paper that has been published in a peer-reviewed journal.

 * **“AnalySta: AI-Powered Stock Analysis Predict and Investment System”**